leereilly/games/README.md

 * [Wereshift](https://github.com/Member1221/wereshift) - You're a werewolf, awoo!

 ## Point and Click / Idle Clicker
+* [AdaVenture](https://github.com/fastrgv/AdaVenture) - AdaVenture is a kid-friendly retro point&click game with mazes, dragons, bats & snakes.
 * [Dead Ascend](https://github.com/Larpon/DeadAscend) - A 2D point'n'click-like adventure game written in Qt/QML and Javascript [Play it now!](http://blackgrain.dk/games/deadascend/)

 ## Puzzle / Programming / Logic / Labirinth / Educational
 * [2048-cli](https://github.com/Tiehuis/2048-cli) - CLI version of the game 2048 for your Linux terminal.
 * [2048-in-terminal](https://github.com/alewmoose/2048-in-terminal) - CLI version of the game 2048 made right.
+* [AdaGate](https://github.com/fastrgv/AdaGate) - AdaGate is a 3D sokoban puzzle game within a Stargate / Portal fantasy setting for Windows, OS-X and Linux.
 * [Anonymine](https://github.com/oskar-skog/anonymine) - Terminal minesweeper without guessing that has a few unique features.
 * [ASCIIrinth](https://github.com/Phoenix1747/asciirinth) - Find your way through a labyrinth of ASCII characters.
 * [Beam Olympics](https://github.com/inaka/beam_olympics) - Erlang app to help you check your Erlang-Fu.
 You can also play with friends in a local network.